What are the “right” questions?

 Ask yourself this: do the potential answers to this question provide any value?

 During my years in the Marine Corps I was constantly attending training.
 I saw hundreds of instructors and almost as many teaching styles; it was a 20-year accidental learning lab for how to do and how not to do instruction and training.
 One constant I observed was that many instructors (myself included) did not ask ‘thoughtful’ questions.
-In other words, many time the questions we asked were procedural place-holders; not much thought was put into them and we didn’t get any value out of asking them.
+In other words, many times the questions we asked were procedural place-holders; not much thought was put into them and we didn’t get any value out of asking them.

 Thoughtful and valuable questions will do (at least) these four things: